John Candy

-John Franklin Candy (October 31, 1950 – March 4, 1994) was a Canadian actor and comedian known mainly for his work in Hollywood films.
-Candy rose to fame in the 1970s as a member of the Toronto branch of the Second City and its sketch comedy series.
-He grew to prominence with his roles in comedic films in the 1980s such as Stripes, Splash, Little Shop of Horrors, Planes, Trains and Automobiles, Spaceballs, The Great Outdoors, Uncle Buck, and Cool Runnings.
-He was also known for his supporting roles in The Blues Brothers, National Lampoon's Vacation, and Home Alone, and had dramatic roles in Only the Lonely and JFK.
+John Franklin Candy (October 31, 1950 – March 4, 1994) was a Canadian actor and comedian who was best known for his work in Hollywood films.
+Candy first rose to national prominence in the 1970s as a member of the Toronto branch of The Second City and its SCTV sketch comedy series.
+He rose to international fame in the 1980s with his roles in comedy films such as Stripes (1981), Splash (1984), Brewster's Millions (1985), Summer Rental (1985), Armed and Dangerous (1986), Spaceballs (1987), Planes, Trains and Automobiles (1987), The Great Outdoors (1988), Uncle Buck (1989), Who's Harry Crumb?
+(1989), and Cool Runnings (1993).
+He also appeared in supporting roles in The Blues Brothers (1980), National Lampoon's Vacation (1983), Little Shop of Horrors (1986), Home Alone (1990), Nothing but Trouble (1991), and Rookie of the Year (1993).

-In addition to his work as an actor, he was a co-owner of the Toronto Argonauts of the Canadian Football League (CFL), and the team won the 1991 Grey Cup under his ownership.
-Candy died in 1994 at the age of 43.
-His final two film appearances, Wagons East and Canadian Bacon, are dedicated to his memory.
+In addition to his work as an actor, Candy was a co-owner of the Toronto Argonauts of the Canadian Football League (CFL), and the team won the 1991 Grey Cup under his ownership.
+He died of a heart attack in 1994 at the age of 43; his final two film appearances, Wagons East (1994) and Canadian Bacon (1995), are dedicated to his memory.

-Early life
+Early life and education

-Candy was born on October 31, 1950, in Toronto and grew up in Newmarket, Ontario.
-The son of Sidney James Candy (1920–1955) and Evangeline (née Aker; 1916–2009) Candy, he was brought up in a working-class Catholic family.
-His childhood home was 217 Woodville Ave in East York, Ontario.
-Candy's mother was of Polish descent.
-His father died of complications of heart disease at age 35 in 1955 when John was five years old.
+John Franklin Candy was born on October 31, 1950, in Newmarket, and grew up in Toronto, Ontario.
+He was brought up in a working-class Catholic family.
+His childhood home was at 217 Woodville Avenue in Toronto, Ontario.
+Candy's father, Sidney James (1920–1955), was born to English parents who immigrated to Canada in 1913, and his mother, Evangeline Valeria (née Aker; 1916–2009), was of Ukrainian and Polish descent.
+His father died of complications of heart disease at age 35 in 1955 on John's fifth birthday.

-Candy attended Neil McNeil Catholic High School where he played Offensive Tackle on the school’s football team.
-Long before considering acting, Candy dreamed of becoming a professional football player, but a devastating knee injury during his high school football career prevented him from pursuing the sport.
+Candy attended Neil McNeil Catholic High School where he was the treasurer of the student council and was a star offensive tackle on the school's football team and participated in drama club.
+Long before considering acting, Candy dreamed of becoming a professional football player but a knee injury during his high school football career prevented him from fulfilling his dream.
 He later enrolled in Centennial College to study journalism, and then went to McMaster University.
 He started acting while at college.